Skip to content

 IMSS to SIP Card Transition

-Spain's public healthcare (SIP card) covers everything - GP visits, specialists, hospital stays, emergency care, and prescriptions.
-Compared to IMSS, the Spanish system has shorter wait times and more consistent quality across facilities.
+Spain's public healthcare (SIP card) covers everything: GP visits, specialists, hospital stays, emergency care, and prescriptions.
+Compared to IMSS or ISSSTE, the Spanish system has shorter wait times and more consistent quality across facilities.
 Private health insurance is also affordable at 80-150 EUR/month.

 Beckham Law for High Earners

 The Beckham Law lets qualifying newcomers pay a flat 24% tax on Spanish income for 6 years instead of progressive rates up to 47%.
-Combined with the Digital Nomad Visa, this is extremely attractive for Mexican remote workers with good salaries from US or international clients.
+Combined with the Digital Nomad Visa, this is extremely attractive for Mexican remote workers earning USD or EUR salaries.

 Direct Flights from Mexico